lschrafstetter/42_minishell/README.md

 - "make" via the Makefile
 - ./minishell

-The subject was to create a mini bash clone with the following features:
+The task was to create a mini bash clone with the following features:
 - working history
 - launch an executable (relative/absolute path or via PATH variable)
 - handles ' " ' and ' ' '